On Windows 10, you can troubleshoot and fix problems with Night Light in several different ways, and in this guide, we’ll show you how.

-However, if you enable Night Light on your device, sometimes the feature may not work correctly (usually, after installing a new feature update, such as version 2004 or a previous release).
-For example, Night Light may not turn off automatically on schedule, even after restarting or powering off the device.
-In other devices, the blue light filter option appears grayed out and there is no way to enable it.
+However, if you enable Night Light on your computer, sometimes the feature may not work correctly (usually, after installing a new feature update).
+For instance, the feature may not turn off automatically on a schedule, even after restarting or powering off the device.
+In other devices, the blue light filter option appears grayed out with no way to enable it.

-In this guide, you’ll learn a few ways to try to fix the blue light filter feature on Windows 10.
+This guide will teach you a few ways to fix the blue light filter feature on Windows 10.
 (If you can’t change the Night Light settings because they appear grayed out, use this guide to reset the feature.)

 On Windows 10, Night Light depends on your computer’s graphics driver to adjust the color temperature to reduce the blue light.
-If the video card driver installed isn’t compatible with the version you’re running, there is a chance that the feature will be grayed out or it won’t work correctly.
+If the video card driver installed isn’t compatible with the version of Windows, chances are that the feature will be grayed out or won’t work correctly.

 You should manually install the latest video driver to resolve this issue.
-You can perform this task by visiting your PC manufacturer’s support website to download the latest graphic driver, and use their instructions to update your device.
+You can complete this task by downloading the latest graphic drivers from your manufacturer’s support website and using their instructions to update the device.

-To reinstall the graphics driver manually to fix Night Light, use these steps:
+To fix Night Light by reinstalling the graphics driver manually on Windows 10, use these steps:

 Open Start on Windows 10.

 Search for Device Manager and click the top result to open the app.